If you do a quick internet search for “aluminium free baking powder”, you will find a host of results.

 I also took a quick look at some baking powder labels from supermarkets and other brands.

 Dr. Oetker Baking Powder does not contain E521 or E541 (aluminium additives) on the label, but it does have E500 (which are rising agents made from sodium carbonates, not aluminium).
-That would lead me to believe that the baking powder does not contain aluminium.

 I also did not find E521 or E541, or any other aluminium names, on the following: